ai4eu/common-dataservice/docs/server.rst

 using scripts in the "db-scripts" directory.
 Please note version numbers are mostly written here as "M.N" because actual version numbers change regularly.

-- cmn-data-svc-user-mysql.sql: This file is a TEMPLATE can be used to create a Mysql/MariaDB database, to create a user, and to grant the user permission on the database.
+- cmn-data-svc-base-mysql.sql: This file is a TEMPLATE can be used to create a Mysql/MariaDB database, to create a user, and to grant the user permission on the database.
 The values in CAPITALS shown in the file must be adjusted for each use.
-- cmn-data-svc-ddl-dml-mysql-M-N.sql: This file has the data-definition and data-modeling language statements that create new tables and populate them.
+- cmn-data-svc-ddl-dml-M-N-revX.sql: This file has the data-definition and data-modeling language statements that create new tables and populate them.
+- cmn-data-svc-dml-opt-M-N-revX.sql: This file has some optional images that can be loaded into the site configuration.
-- cds-mysql-upgrade-M.N-to-M.N+1.sql: If an existing system needs to be upgraded, these files have the required SQL statements to perform the upgrade.
+- cmn-data-svc-upgrade-M.N-to-M.N+1.sql: If an existing system needs to be upgraded, these files have the required SQL statements for that.

 Next, configuration parameters must be specified.
 A template with default values can be found in the top level of this project named